guilhermepo2/blog/_posts/2018-01-05-simple-ci-for-cpp.markdown

 ### Setting UP the CI Environment

-The Conitnuous Integration environment I'm going to use is the [Circle CI](https://circleci.com).
+The Continuous Integration environment I'm going to use is [Circle CI](https://circleci.com).
 I encourage you to visit their website and skim through what it does and on the documentation.

 When you are ready, Sign Up.
 It is easier to use your GitHub account, but do what you like the most.
 Go to your [GitHub](https://github.com) page and visit the [Marketplace](https://github.com/marketplace), you will find *Circle CI* under the Continuous Integration category or you can just search for it.
 If you want the direct link [here it is](https://github.com/marketplace/circleci).
 "Buy" it (it's not buying since it's free, although it has paid options).

-Now on the CircleCI, Log In if you haven't already, you should be seeing your Dashboard.
+Now on CircleCI, Log In if you haven't already, you should be seeing your Dashboard.
 Link it with GitHub, if you haven't already, to have access to your repositories.
 Add a *New Project* on the *Projects* session and choose your desired Repository, click on Setup Project.
 Image Below for better understanding.

 ![Project on Circle CI]({{site.baseurl}}/assets/img/project-on-circle-ci.png)